London proposes tougher rules for app-based taxi firms like Uber

 An online petition set up by Uber against the proposals has already attracted 86,000 signatures.

-Unlike black cabs, which can be flagged down in the street and use a meter to calculate fares, San-Francisco based Uber, backed by heavyweight investors including Goldman Sachs (GS.N) and Google (GOOG.O), allows customers to book and pay for a taxi using an app on their smartphones.
+Unlike black cabs, which can be flagged down in the street and use a meter to calculate fares, San-Francisco based Uber, backed by heavyweight investors including Goldman Sachs and Google, allows customers to book and pay for a taxi using an app on their smartphones.

 It also provides a second app for drivers to calculate the cost of a journey.

-Uber has provoked a backlash in cities across the globe, with the mayor of Rio de Janeiro saying on Tuesday he would ban its use in the city while a taxi drivers protest jammed the centre of Bratislava on Monday.
-[ID:nL1N11Z2ZP][ID:nL5N11Y3EV]
+Uber has provoked a backlash in cities across the globe, with the mayor of Rio de Janeiro saying on Tuesday he would ban its use in the city while a taxi drivers protest jammed the center of Bratislava on Monday.

 The RMT union, which represents some London black cab drivers, welcomed the proposals.